twolodzko/forth-rs/README.md

 * Forth distinguishes between words that can be interpreted and compile-time words.
 For example, a loop can be only a part of a function and cannot be interpreted directly.
 Nothing prohibited me from having interpreted loops, so they work out-of-the-box in the terminal (REPL).
-* Forth internally distinguishes between signed and unsigned integers, I didn't feel the need for it, so there is no notion of unsigned integers and the related methods.
+* Forth distinguishes between signed and unsigned integers, I didn't feel the need for it, so there is no notion of unsigned integers and the related methods.
 * The word `cells` is used in Forth to translate numbers to memory units.
 Since in this implementation, the memory is just an array, indexed using integers, `cells` would be an identify function so was not implemented.